UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 Backups are sent off-site to either KTH or LiU, depending on the storage system.

 To ensure timely backups, it is very important to reduce the workload of the backup system as much as possible.
-Create directories with "nobackup" in their name or use the pre-existing nobackup directory in /proj/XYZ to store data that does not need backup.
+Create directories with `nobackup` in their name or use the pre-existing nobackup directory in /proj/XYZ to store data that does not need backup.

 - It is especially important that temporary files and files that are changed often are placed in nobackup directories.